RGB-Tools/RGB-Documentation/intro-tech.md

 An important feature to take into account is the different way through which State Channel and Client-Side validation architectures update the state of the data:

-* State Channel state must be syncronous with the counterpary
+* State Channel state must be **syncronous** with the counterpary
-* Client side validated state update can be asyncronous
+* Client side validated state update can be **asyncronous**

+Naturally, if the clien-side validated data are embedded in state channels, the update of the state will follow an asyncronous process.

-# Client side Validated data
+# Client Side Validation

+Let's delve...

 # Single Use Seals